nasa/bplib/README.md

 * __allow_fragmentation__: Bundle generation parameter - if set then any generated or forwarded bundles on the channel will be fragmented if the size of the bundle exceeds the __max_length__ attribute of the channel; if not set, then any bundle generated or forwarded that exceeds the __max_length__ will be dropped.

 * __cipher_suite__: Bundle generation parameter - provides the CRC type used inside the BIB extension block.
 If the __integrity_check__ attribute is not set, then this setting is ignored.
-IF the __integrity_check__ attribute is set and this attribute is set to 0, then a BIB is included but the cipher result length is zero (this provide unambigous indication that no integrity check is included).
+If the __integrity_check__ attribute is set and this attribute is set to BP_BIB_NONE, then a BIB is included but the cipher result length is zero (this provide unambigous indication that no integrity check is included).
+Currently supported cipher suites are: BP_BIB_CRC16_X25, and BP_BIB_CRC32_CASTAGNOLI.

 * __timeout__: The number of seconds the library waits before re-loading an unacknowledged bundle.